Hifive6/Liri-App/README.md

 <do-what-it-says>

 How it Works
-Each command when called in the command and a given a topic with the command would then output information.
+Each command when called in the command line and a given a topic with the command would then output information.

 node liri.js concert-this <artist/band name here>
 Would provide you with this information